JanHerca/urantiapedia/output/wikijs/es/article/Luz_y_Vida/Mas_Sobre_Cuantos_Sobreviven_1a_Parte.md

 > «_On the evolutionary worlds, selfhood is material; it is a thing in the universe and as such is subject to the laws of material existence.
 It is a fact in time and is responsive to the vicissitudes thereof. ***Survival decisions must here be formulated.*** In the morontia state the self has become a new and more enduring universe reality, and its continuing growth is predicated on its increasing attunement to the mind and spirit circuits of universe. ***Survival decisions are now being confirmed.*** When the self attains the spiritual level, it has become a secure value in the universe, and this new value is predicated upon the fact that ***survival decisions have been made***, which fact has been witnessed by eternal fusion with the Though Adjuster.
 And baving achieved the status of a true universe value, the creature becomes liberated in potencial for the seeking of the bighest universe value -God._»
 >
 > «_En los mundos evolutivos, la individualidad es material; es una cosa en el universo y como tal, está sometida a las leyes de la existencia material.
 Es un hecho en el tiempo y es sensible a las vicisitudes del mismo. ***Las decisiones sobre la supervivencia deben formularse aquí.*** En el estado moroncial, el yo se ha convertido en una realidad del universo nueva y más duradera y su crecimiento continuado está basado en su sintonización creciente con los circuitos de mente y espiritu del universo. ***Las decisiones sobre la supervivencia se confirman ahora.*** Cuando el yo alcanæa el nivel espiritual, se ha convertido en un valor seguro en el universo y este valor nuevo se basa en el hecho de que ***las decisiones sobre la supervivencia se han tomado***, un hecho que se atestigua por la fusión eterna con el Ajustador del Pensamiento.
-Y babiendo logrado el estatus de un valor verdadero del universo, la criatura resulta liberada en potencial para buscar el valor más alto del universo -Dios._» [LU 112:7.6](/es/The_Urantia_Book/112#p7_6)
+Y babiendo logrado el estatus de un valor verdadero del universo, la criatura resulta liberada en potencial para buscar el valor más alto del universo -Dios._» <a id="a172_1010"></a>[LU 112:7.6](/es/The_Urantia_Book/112#p7_6)

 El texto marca una decisión en tres etapas: 1) vida material, formulación; 2) vida moroncial, ratificación; 3) llegada al estado espiritual, fusión.
 Y en este momento, libertad. ¿Qué pasa, que antes no éramos libres?